tokio-rs/website/content/tokio/tutorial/spawning.md

 $ cargo run
 ```

-and in a separate terminal window, run the `hello-tokio` example:
+and in a separate terminal window, run the `hello-redis` example:

 ```bash
 $ cargo run --example hello-redis